PoriruaWellington Regional Trails

 Rolling grassy hills with groups of trees scattered throughout under a blue sky with big white fluffy clouds.

-Mount Rangituhi / Colonial Knob Walkway
+Rangituhi / Colonial Knob Walkway

-Just a few minutes from Porirua city centre, Mount Rangituhi/Colonial Knob encompasses 110 hectares of scenic reserve.
+Just a few minutes from Porirua city centre, Rangituhi/Colonial Knob encompasses 110 hectares of scenic reserve.
 There are three separate loop walks to choose from.
 Depending on time, you can spend up to five hours exploring these trails.

 Find out more